DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/WD14.png">

-15. Re-run the program a few times, observe the addresses changing if ASLR is enabled, and staying for the most part the same if ASLR is disabled.
+15. Re-run the program a few times, and observe the addresses changing if ASLR is enabled and staying mostly the same if ASLR is disabled.

    https://github.com/DaintyJet/VChat_ASLR_Intro/assets/60448620/86566d2a-0dc0-4b6f-b2ca-be2c2f4d4db4